rpmartz/rpmartz.github.io/_posts/2016-04-27-booktrackr-part-04-users-migrations.md

 We're going to keep our domain objects overly simple, which means that our schema will be extra flat.
 There will be wailing and gnashing of teeth from the database geeks out there that our schema is not in [Boyce-Codd normal form](https://en.wikipedia.org/wiki/Boyce%E2%80%93Codd_normal_form), and they're right, but that's ok.
 This is an application development exercise, not a database normalization exercise.
 Just like _real life_, we're going to exercise judgement about when we'll spend the time and effort to conform to "The One Right Way" and when we'll make simplifying assumptions so we can deliver something that works.
 Accordingly, rather than having a fully normalized schema, we're going to keep the `author` and `notes` on the `Book` object itself.

 By making these simplifications, we're buying ourselves ease of development.
 The cost is technical debt that might need to be paid back down the line.
 For example, pretend our application takes off and has hundreds of thousands of users...at that point maybe we do care that we are storing the multiple records for the same book.
+But that's a bridge best crossed upon arrival.

 ### Managing the Schema